unional/typescript-blackbook/pages/default/draft/variables.md

 ```

 ### `const` keyword

 - Use `const` for all of your references; avoid using `var`. eslint: [`prefer-const`](http://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](http://eslint.org/docs/rules/no-const-assign.html)
-- Always use `const` to declare variables.
-Not doing so will result in global variables.
-We want to avoid polluting the global namespace.
-Captain Planet warned us of that.

 > Why?
 This ensures that you can't reassign your references, which can lead to bugs and difficult to comprehend code.